 Health and human development in a global context

-Students also look at global action to improve health and wellbeing and human development, focusing on the United Nations’ (UN) Sustainable Development Goals (SDGs) and the work of the World Health Organisation (WHO).
+Students consider global action to improve health and human development, focusing on the United Nations’ (UN’s) Sustainable Development Goals (SDGs) and the goal and objectives of the World Health Organization (WHO).
+They also investigate the role of non-government organisations and Australia’s overseas aid program.
+Students evaluate the effectiveness of health initiatives and programs in a global context and reflect on their own capacity to act.

 Selection advice